top of page

 and neither made any difference

-and know more of its sources, even though
+and know more about its source, even though

 it still tastes of these same waters